RankyList/ranky-list/CONTRIBUTING.md

 - Fork the project (if you are not part of the RankyList team).
 - Clone the project with `git@github.com:RankyList/ranky-list.git` *OR* `git@github.com:your-username/ranky-list.git` if you forked the project.
+- Add the necessary Traefik URLs to your `hosts` file (see [Docker services](#docker-services)).
+If you do not want to use Traefik, you can add a `compose.override.yml` and open the necessary ports to connect to the services the classic way.
 - Create your own branch from `develop` or any branch other than `master` (eg: `feature/my-feature`).
 - Launch the project using `make start` if you have Make installed, or `docker compose build && docker compose up -d` otherwise (you may need additional steps to have the project working, check what's inside the Makefile).
-- Go to `localhost:5173` to access the app.
+- Go to [http://ranky-list.local](http://ranky-list.local) (or [http://localhost:5173](http://localhost:5173) if you don't want to use Traefik) to access the app.
 - From there, you can add your own code and tests in the appropriate folders.

 > **Warning**